Criticism of capitalism

-Karl Marx's three volume Das Kapital is one of the most famous written critiques of capitalism.
+Karl Marx's three-volume Das Kapital is one of the most famous written critiques of capitalism.

-Criticism of capitalism typically ranges from expressing disagreement with particular aspects or outcomes of capitalism to rejecting the principles of the capitalist system in its entirety.
-Criticism comes from various political and philosophical approaches, including anarchist, socialist, religious, and nationalist viewpoints.
-Some believe that capitalism can only be overcome through revolution while others believe that structural change can come slowly through political reforms.
-Some critics believe there are merits in capitalism and wish to balance it with some form of social control, typically through government regulation (e.g. the social market movement).
+Criticism of capitalism typically ranges from disagreement with particular aspects or outcomes of capitalism to rejection of the capitalist system in its entirety.
+Criticism comes from various political and philosophical perspectives, including anarchist, socialist, religious, and nationalist viewpoints.
+Some believe that capitalism can only be overcome through revolution, while others believe that structural change can occur gradually through political reforms.
+Some critics believe that capitalism has merits and wish to balance it with some form of social control, typically through government regulation (e.g., the social market movement).

-Prominent among critiques of capitalism are accusations that capitalism is inherently exploitative, alienating, unstable, unsustainable, and creates massive economic inequality, commodifies people, is anti-democratic, leads to an erosion of human rights and national sovereignty while it incentivises imperialist expansion and war, and that it benefits a small minority at the expense of the majority of the population.
-There are also criticisms from environmental scientists and activists, leftists, degrowthers and others, that it depletes resources, causes climate change, biodiversity loss, topsoil loss, eutrophication, and generates massive amounts of pollution and waste.
+Prominent among critiques of capitalism are accusations that it is inherently exploitative, alienating, unstable, and unsustainable; that it creates massive economic inequality, commodifies people, is anti-democratic; and leads to an erosion of human rights and national sovereignty.
+Meanwhile, it incentivises imperialist expansion and war and benefits a small minority at the expense of the majority of the population.
+Environmental scientists and activists, leftists, and degrowthers have also criticised capitalism for depleting resources, causing climate change, biodiversity loss, topsoil loss, eutrophication, and for generating massive amounts of pollution and waste.

 History

-Early critics of capitalism, such as Friedrich Engels, claim that rapid industrialization in Europe created working conditions viewed as unfair, including 14-hour work days, child labor and shanty towns.
+Early critics of capitalism, such as Friedrich Engels, claimed that rapid industrialization in Europe created unfair working conditions, including 14-hour work days, child labor, and shanty towns.
 Some modern economists argue that average living standards did not improve, or only very slowly improved, before 1840.

+Writing in 2025, Harvard historian Sven Beckert describes the other story of capitalism as one including the exploitation of labour, slavery, colonialism, war, environmental devastation and immiseration.
+He concludes "In this story, capitalism is an insatiable demon on a planet-threatening trajectory with staggering social costs."